purescript-halogen/purescript-halogen/README.md

   | GetState (Boolean -> a)
 ```

 Here `ToggleState` is an action and `GetState` is a request - the difference being the location of the query algebra's type parameter.
 For actions the parameter is used as a value, for requests it appears in the return type of a function.
-This how the the previously mentioned typed queries work - when a request is formed using the `GetState` constructor, we know the result type must be a `Boolean` due to the way the query processor handles constructors of this shape.
+This is how the previously mentioned typed queries work: when a request is formed using the `GetState` constructor, we know the result type must be a `Boolean` due to the way the query processor handles constructors of this shape.

 The functions `action` and `request` in the `Halogen.Query` module can be used to make queries when used with constructors of the appropriate shape (for example, `action ToggleState` or `request GetState`).